nabeken/dbee/README.rst

 - Ruby 1.9+
 - ffmpeg with x264
+- TsSplitter.exe to splite MPEG2 TS to avoid some audio channel problems
+- wine to run TsSplitter.exe on Linux/FreeBSD
+- patched faad frontend to detect audio channel settings
 - Redis (used by resque)
 - stunnel to tunnel redis connection securely (if you want to distribute jobs across the internet)
 - Web server to serve materials (Nginx, lighttpd, Apache, etc...)